SvenMichaelKlose/tre/README.md

 The tré programming language
 ============================

-tré transpiles a streamlined dialect of Lisp to JavaScript, PHP7 and Common Lisp (the latter mainly to compile itself).
+tré compiles a cross-compatible dialect of Lisp to JavaScript, PHP 7+ and Common Lisp.

 # Table of Contents